Pelvic and Spinal instability | Facet Joint Injections

 Studies have also shown that the capsular ligaments can be altered in the absence of gross ligament injury.
 This altering is described as ligament laxity.
 The instability of the facet joint and the laxity of the capsular ligaments puts stress on the nerve endings, thus causing the pain associated with the condition.

-Prolotherapy Facet joint injections as treatment
+Prolotherapy and PRP Facet joint injections

 At Caring Medical, we have successfully treated the facet joints and the capsular ligaments with Prolotherapy.
 Generally, an injury to the spine will cause damage to the facet joints and capsular ligaments at various levels of the spine.
 For this reason Comprehensive Prolotherapy would be required in order to treat all injured areas.
 Prolotherapy to the facet joints and capsular ligaments will help the body to stimulate repair of the damaged ligaments.
 When the capsular ligaments are strengthened, the joint will become stable, and the pain will go away.